sullyj3/Vibe-menu/README.md

 # vibe-menu
-Control your vibrators from the console!
+*Control your vibrators from the console!*

-This program functions as a basic demonstration for `[buttplug-hs-core](https://github.com/sullyj3/buttplug-hs-core)` It also functions as a testbed for experimental `buttplug-hs-core` apis, on branches other than `main`.
+This program functions as a basic demonstration for `[buttplug-hs-core](https://github.com/sullyj3/buttplug-hs-core)`.

+It is also used as a testbed for experimental `buttplug-hs-core` apis, on branches other than `main`.

 Compatibility:
 - Linux: yes